 Part of Speech: Noun

-Meaning: No, even if you married a cold fish, you are not a fishwife.
-You are, however, if you are 1. a woman who sells fish or 2. a woman who uses coarse, vulgar language.
+Meaning: No, even if you married a cold fish, she isn't a fishwife.
+She is\, however, if she is either 1. a woman who sells fish or 2. a woman who uses coarse, vulgar language.

 Notes: The plural of this Good Word is 'semiregular': fishwives.
 It is regular because, like similar nouns, life : lives, hoof : hooves, the [f] becomes [v] in the plural.
 However, not all nouns that end on [f] change it to [v] in the plural, e.g. fife : fifes, roof : roofs, and the Toronto Maple Leafs are not the Maple Leaves.
 So the plural of today's word is regular and irregular at the same time.